In our support center, we are facing various questions and we try to answer all briefly, but some questions need deeper explanations.

 But let's go step by step to understand what actually happened in the meantime.

-As pointed out above, the user decided to use the SLOW trading algorithm to sell various coins and buy three stable coins.
+As pointed out above, the user decided to use the Best price trading algorithm to sell various coins and buy three stable coins.
 After confirming, the system committed to placing limit* orders to sell all assets to 3 stablecoins.
 Here is where the issue happened: after the limit orders were placed, the market was already going down, and the prices for assets were falling because many traders were selling with market* orders.
 After the market orders were filled, the users’ placed limit orders were still not sold because the prices on the market were lower than their order limit.
 The algorithm changed his order repeatedly to the best price – the top price on the market.
 And yet, their order was still not fully filled.
 That continued for approximately 4 hours until all orders were filled.
 Everyone was buying stablecoins to protect their investment with market orders, and prices were falling faster than the buyers market maker could buy the assets.

 - User confirmed the order and therefore committed that our engine executes the orders